Salida Soup (2015 - Present)

 Each month, in conjunction with the Salida Creative District, we host a variety of inspiring and thought-provoking documentaries.
 These films are carefully selected to connect with the community by inspiring a stronger awareness of social issues, nature & the environment, as well as the arts and artists, to enhance community engagement and participation.

-With the generous support of the Salida Business Incubator, monthly exhibitions of local and regional artists will continue to engage the public in the halls and walls of the historic Twitchell Building in the heart of downtown Salida.
+With the generous support of a variety of local businesses, monthly exhibitions of local and regional artists will continue to engage the public in the halls and walls throughout Salida.

-The Design Collective is an accredited, during-school program that introduces Salida High School students to real world issues in graphic/web design, writing, illustration, animation, film, and community organizing, by engaging them to create one peer event each semester per school year.
+The Design Collective Program is an accredited school program that introduces High School students to real world experiences in graphic/web design, writing, illustration, animation, film, and community organizing, by engaging them to create or work on one peer event each semester per school year.

 The Ark Valley Equality Network includes a variety of individual projects coordinated through the PfCA: Ark Valley Pride, Ark Valley Pride Network, and are working on introducing several youth programs.
 These efforts are intended to serve many underserved minorities including the LGBTQIA Community in the Upper Arkansas River Valley area (Chaffee, Lake, Fremont, Custer, and Saguache Counties).